Do you need a hand getting from Havana to Vinales?

 Getting to Vinales with a Collectivo

-If you’ve been in Havana for any length of time, you’ll have taken a Collectivo taxi.
+If you’re in Havana already, you’ll have taken a Collectivo taxi.
 They’re cost-effective and in most cases arrive at your destination safely.

 A ride in a Collectivo taxi to Vinales from Havana costs between 16 and 25 CUC per person.
 However, don’t expect a seat belt or any type of added security during the journey.
 Knowing what to pack is crucial.

 You can also expect to be riding sharing, and this is one reason why traveling in Collectivo taxis is a great idea when traveling a small group.

 If you want to be comfortable along this journey traveling via bus is one of the most reliable options you have.
 You can get to Vinales using the Viazul bus service which offers two buses per day.

 The official rate for the bus costs just 12 CUC so in many cases it can work out cheaper than the Collectivo taxi which depending on how good your Spanish is, you may be able to haggle with the price.